pydio/pydio-doc-howto/1_debian_ubuntu_install.md

 - **CPU/Memory**: 4GB RAM, 2 CPU
 - **Storage**: 100GB SSD hard drive
 - **Operating System**:
-  - Debian (8, 9, 10), Ubuntu (16, 18, 20), Raspbian (Jessie or Stretch).
+  - Debian (9, 10, 11), Ubuntu (18, 20, 22), Raspbian (Stretch, Buster or Bullseye).
   - An admin user with sudo rights that can connect to the server via SSH
-  - _Note: The present guide uses a Debian 10 (Buster) server.
+  - _Note: The present guide uses a Debian 11 (Bullseye) server.
 You might have to adapt some commands if you use a different version or flavour._
 - **Networking**:
   - One Network Interface Controller connected to the internet
   - A registered domain that points toward the public IP of your server: if you already know your IP address, it is a good idea to already add a `A Record` in your provider DNS so that the record has been already propagated when we need it.